noahmbright/miniclang/readme.md

 Rui Ueyama's [chibicc](https://github.com/rui314/chibicc).
 Particularly useful for the parser and seeing how to turn the spec's left recursive madness into something reasonable.
+Also very helpful in getting inspiration for representing C's type system.

 Robert Nystrom's [Crafting
 Interpreters](https://www.craftinginterpreters.com/).
 A good introduction and a good resource for a second opinion.
 The intro knowledge is good for demystifying and making compilers approachable, and it's goal is sufficiently different from a C compiler that you need to make leaps between what you're doing and what he shows, which is a good exercise.
+Credit for giving me the courage to use unions.